mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/nodepools/cluster-autoscaler/index.md

     EOF
     ```

-1. Cluster Autoscaler will scale up the number of Worker Nodes until there are no pending pods.
+    Cluster Autoscaler scales up the number of Worker Nodes until there are no pending pods.

-1. Scale down the number of replicas for `busybox-deployment`.
+1. Scale down the number of replicas for `busybox-deployment` with the command:

-    ```sh
+    ```bash
     kubectl --kubeconfig ${CLUSTER_NAME}.conf scale --replicas=30 deployment/busybox-deployment
     ```